Doncaster East suburb profile

 Doncaster East demographics

-Doncaster East, located in Melbourne's eastern suburbs, is a family-friendly area known for its leafy streets, excellent schools, and convenient access to shopping and recreational facilities.
-With a population of 30,926 and a median age of 41, the suburb attracts a mix of families, professionals, and retirees who appreciate its suburban charm and proximity to the city.
-The median total household income of $1,792 per week reflects a comfortable standard of living, supported by a strong local economy and employment opportunities.
+Doncaster East, located in Melbourne's eastern suburbs, is a family-friendly area known for its leafy streets, excellent schools, and community-oriented lifestyle.
+With a population of 30,926 and a median age of 41, it attracts a mix of families, professionals, and retirees who appreciate its suburban charm and proximity to the city.
+The suburb's median total household income of $1,792 per week reflects its comfortable living standards and appeal to middle to upper-middle-class residents.

 Doncaster East infrastructure, key developments and investment opportunities